OlivierJoris/INFO2056-Mario/README.md

 # INFO2056-Mario
-A platform game made with pygame.
+A platform game made with pygame

 ## Usage
 Install python3, pygame and run :